Hiking Packing List: Essential Hiking Gear for Any Hike

 Light Hiking Vest

 Lightweight, Recycled, Warm, and Windproof.
 I wear this vest everywhere!
+Great for indoor and outdoor activities.

 Cold Weather Hiking Jackets

-Jack Wolfskin makes a high-performance super lightweight down hoodie that I love.
+Jack Wolfskin makes a high-performance, super lightweight down hoodie that I love.
 And the best part is that it packs down so small that it barely takes any space in your pack.

 8. Hiking Socks